EastonThewes/taren/Taren (World)/Regions/Caerwyn/Regions/Vaeldrin/Vaeldrin Settlements/Rivermere/People/Lysaen Varren.md

 **Backstory:**
 The oldest and favorite child of the Varren family.
 Naturally gifted in the arcane arts and treated extremely well by his father, [[Theron Varren]].
 Lysaen has had everything catered and cared for his entire life and is in turn became arrogant and spoiled.

-From a young child Lysaen has been personally tutored by his father
+From a young child Lysaen has been personally tutored by his father in the arcane arts
 ## Personality
 ---
 ### Roleplay Notes

 #### Voice